 There's a spelling or grammatical error in an annotation

-Turning off an annotation counts as a change to a section, so you will need to publish that section in order to de-activate the annotation on your live handbook.
+Turning off an annotation counts as a change to a section, so you will need to publish that section in order to de-activate the annotation on your live document.

-Once you turn off or de-activate an annotation, it can no longer be seen within the live handbook by any viewer no matter what.
+Once you turn off, de-activate, or remove an annotation, it can no longer be seen within the live document by any viewer no matter what.

 Best Practices for Writing Annotations